Panern/HMvC/README.md

 # HMvC
-Code of"High-order Multi-view Clustering for Generic Data"
+Code of "High-order Multi-view Clustering for Generic Data"

 # Citing